 Safety and Practical Tips

 Keep valuables safe in crowded areas.
-Women should be extra cautious late at night.
+Women should be extra careful late at night.
 Travel in groups when possible.
 Stay hydrated and take breaks.
 Keep emergency contacts handy.
-Use only legitimate transportation services.
+Use only legitimate transportation.

 Beyond Pandals

 Attend cultural programs at Rabindra Sarobar or Nandan.
-Visit Kumartuli, where idols are made.
-Experience dhak (traditional drums) performances.
+Visit Kumartuli where idols are made.
+Experience dhak performances.
 Join locals for sindoor khela on Dashami - the final day celebration.

-Durga Puja in Kolkata is a once-in-a-lifetime experience.
-The energy, artistry, and cultural richness make it India's most spectacular festival.
-Go with an open heart and comfortable shoes!
+Durga Puja in Kolkata's a once-in-a-lifetime experience.
+The energy, artistry, and cultural richness make it India's most incredible festival.
+Go with an open heart and comfortable shoes.